jbnzi0/inferenceTester/README.md

 When the configuration is done, you just need to start the client with npm start and you can start the server with nodemon or node.

-# Algorithms
+## Algorithms

 You can only test the inference with YOLOv5 on a CPU at the moment.
+We might add the support of the other algorithms on the list later on.

 - [x] YOLOv5
 - [ ] EfficientDet-v2